mateusjunges/laravel-acl/docs/guide/usage.md

 ## Syncing group permissions

-The groups permissions can synced with this method:
+The groups permissions can be synced with this method:

 ```php
 //With permission id: